SowmyaDhanapal/glow/mwnn_inference/README.md

 ## To generate ONNX Proto for multiple TFLite quantized models and verify it with original TFlite quantized models
 * `cd /path/to/glow/mwnn_inference`
 * `source env.sh`
-* Download the Quantized TFLite models from zoo by running the below shell script.
+* Download the Quantized TFLite models from zoo by running the below shell script or Download Quantized TFLite Models from Egnyte Link - https://multicorewareinc.egnyte.com/fl/7uaWWI9PNi
 (This script will create a folder `tflite_quantized_models` inside glow/ directory and download models into it.)
     *   `sh download_quantized_tflite_models.sh`
 * Run the Quantized TFLite models from model zoo in metawarenn backend with below command